rfieve/binary-search-tree/README.md

 ---

-### `addNode`
+### `addNode` & `makeAddNode`

-Adds a given node to the given binary tree with the given compare function.
+Adds a given node to the given binary tree with the given compare function (`addNode`).

 ⚠️ Caveats: using another compare function than the one used to create the tree with `toBinaryTree` will of course f\*\*k up the tree.

-To avoid this, please see `makeAddNode`.
+A safer approach consists of using `makeAddNode`.
+It curries an `addNode` closure function for the given binary tree with the given compare function.

 ```typescript
 const arr = [10, 32, 21, 2, 89, 5, 50];